stillbigjosh/stillbigjosh.github.io/writeups/adaptix-hardening.md

 **What gets matched against:**

 - **Port 4321** is not a standard service port.
 It does not correspond to HTTP, HTTPS, or any well-known application protocol.
 A port scan that finds 4321 open already narrows the list of candidate services to a handful of C2 frameworks and niche applications.
 Combined with a TLS handshake or HTTP response on that port, the identification becomes near-certain.
-- **The `/endpoint` URI** is generic enough to seem harmless in isolation, but in combination with port 4321 it forms a composite signature.
+- **The `/endpoint` URI** is generic enough to seem harmless in isolation, but in combination with port 4321 it forms a clear picture.
 Threat intelligence rules match on port-plus-path pairs, not just one or the other.
 The default combination is effectively a fingerprint.
 - **Automated probing tools** such as JARM, Shodan's HTTP fingerprinter, and custom blue team scanners send requests to known C2 ports and paths.
 A 200 or structured response on `4321/endpoint` is a confirmed hit.

 **What a hardened endpoint achieves:**